 There has been a rising interest in solar battery storage in recent years.
-While most homes are still tied to power grids, a solar battery would allow homeowners to move closer to being “off the grid” for good.
+While most homes are still tied to power grids, a solar battery like Tesla Powerwall would allow homeowners to move closer to being “off the grid” for good.
 For most, the allure of complete autonomy when it comes to electricity production and usage is very enticing.
 One of the biggest perks of having a solar panel system is to provide more self-sufficiency, after all, and a solar storage battery is just another step towards independence from utility companies that continue to hike electricity prices.

 That is why we are going to take a look at the benefits and pitfalls of both traditional grid-tied solar power systems and solar power systems backed by battery storage.